filamentgroup/politespace/README.md

 Make sure your `maxlength` value is large enough to allow for the addition of the whitespace.

-### data-delimiter
+### data-politespace-delimiter

-The default delimiter is a space, but you can add `data-delimiter` to customize to a different character.
+The default delimiter is a space, but you can add `data-politespace-delimiter` to customize to a different character.

-### data-reverse
+### data-politespace-reverse

 When delimiting money, for example, you want the grouplengths to be calculated from the lowest digit to the greatest (from right to left).
-Use `data-reverse` to opt into this behavior.
-A USD Price example: `data-grouplength="3" data-delimiter="," data-reverse`
+Use `data-politespace-reverse` to opt into this behavior.
+A USD Price example: `data-politespace-grouplength="3" data-politespace-delimiter="," data-politespace-reverse`

-### data-decimal-mark
+### data-politespace-decimal-mark

 When delimiting money as a floating point, you’ll want to exclude the fractional portion of the number when inserting delimiters.
-For example, $4,000.34 will need `data-delimiter="," data-decimal-mark="."` (or for proper internationalization, $4 000,34 will need `data-delimiter=" " data-decimal-mark=","`).
+For example, $4,000.34 will need `data-politespace-delimiter="," data-politespace-decimal-mark="."` (or for proper internationalization, $4 000,34 will need `data-politespace-delimiter=" " data-politespace-decimal-mark=","`).

 ### data-politespace-strip